HilaBarkan6/Advanced_Topics/EX2/readme.md

     TankAlgorithm - We implemented two tank algorithms:
         BFSTankAlgorithm: Every three turns, it requests battle info, then uses it to locate the nearest enemy and runs a BFS algorithm to determine the best next two moves to shoot at that enemy.
 It then executes these moves in the next two turns before requesting info again.

+        SimpleTankAlgorithm : Every second turn, it requests batlle info, then it uses it to locate the nearest enemy.
+If it has a clear shooting line it shoots at the enemy, if not, if moving forward is a good idea (meaning no wall, mines, etc) it moves forward and if not then it rotates so maybe next time moving will be possible.

         RotatingTankAlgorithm: A simple algorithm used mainly for testing.
 It only rotates in place and typically loses unless the opponent makes critical mistakes.

     Factories -